CJRiverFlow/BlogQnA/README.md

 ## Scrapping the training data

-We will use blogposts content used to build the `data/blogposts.txt` file used for training, this content will be generated from the scraper script: `python scrapper --posts 20` where posts is the number of post to include from 'https://improvado.io'.
+We will use blogposts content used to build the `data/blogposts.txt` file used for training, this content will be generated from the scraper script: `python scrapper.py --posts 20` where posts is the number of post to include from 'https://improvado.io'.

 ## Training the GPT model